Learn the 'rules' governing fishing in the Taupo district

 Trolling and jigging

-- On Lake Taupo, you must not troll or jig within 300 metres of the mouths of most tributary rivers and streams or Te Rae Point at Kuratau (these are normally marked with white, black and yellow ringed poles) as these areas are restricted to fly-fishing only.
+- On Lake Taupo, you must not troll or jig within 200 m of the landmark post or posts situated at the mouth or mouths of tributary rivers and streams or Te Rae Point at Kuratau (landmark posts are marked with white, black and yellow rings) as these areas are restricted to fly-fishing only.

 - You may put the rod in a rod holder, but only a licensed angler can fish with it.